0x444454/look_ma_no_vic/README.md

 ## Demo video:

 NOTE: The output is grayscale because the three A/V outputs (Luma, Chroma, Composite) are raw DAC outputs.
-I am outputting the same value (Luma) on all of them.
+I am currently using the same value (Luma) on all of them.
 Future version will encode Chroma and Composite separately.

 [![Demo video](media/look_ma_no_vic-thumbnail.jpg)](media/look_ma_no_vic.mov)